oasys-esrf-kit/oasys_hercules_2025/README.md

 There are other documents where you can find useful information on OASYS:

-- ShadowOUI tutorial and examples: https://github.com/oasys-kit/shadowOui-tutorial
+- ShadowOUI tutorial and examples (this is for ShadowOui, the old version of shadow4): https://github.com/oasys-kit/shadowOui-tutorial
 - Slides and workspaces from the last OASYS school: https://github.com/oasys-kit/oasys_school/tree/master/second